-Increase technical assistance, capacity, education, and resources to support private forest land owners in address the trends relating to intergenerational transfer.
+Increase technical assistance, capacity, education, and resources to support private farm and forest land owners in addressing the trends relating to intergenerational transfer.
 The vast majority of Vermont’s natural and working lands are privately owned.
 Currently, Vermont is facing a significant demographic shift in land ownership, including working forests and farms, with the risk of a concurrent shift in the use of these lands from forests and farms to development.
-Providing present and future landowners with the tools to manage this transition will help ensure that we protect and that we proactively and appropriately resource the next generation of forest and farm landowners and managers.
+Providing present and future landowners with the tools to manage this transition will help ensure that we protect our lands and waters and that we proactively and appropriately resource the next generation of forest and farm landowners and managers.

-Support forestland succession/estate planning efforts to reduce forest parization and fragmentation through implementation of the Act 171 'Intergenerational Transfer of Forestland Working Group Recommendations' of 2017.
+Support forestland succession/estate planning efforts to reduce forest parcelization and fragmentation through implementation of the Act 171 'Intergenerational Transfer of Forestland Working Group Recommendations' of 2017.

 Develop and implement a farmer retirement program to facilitate the transfer of intact farmland.